 Ideally, check before you book whether the venue will be able to decorate for you, and if they’re willing for you to decorate.
 At Kents Hill, our dedicated events team are happy to help plan decorations for guests booking one or more rooms, but we obviously can’t accept any decoration plans that would damage the walls, fixtures or fittings.
 We run a wide range of different types of events throughout the year, so our team have a lot of experience to offer.

 The theme for your work Christmas party may be ‘work Christmas party’ and there’s nothing wrong with that.
 However, some groups of colleagues enjoy the chance to dress up or find a theme helps as an icebreaker, so may choose a quirky dress code (fancy dress, over the top Christmas jumpers, for example, or hats for example) or a theme that includes activities (such as a winter funfair with sideshows or a spy theme with puzzles) to encourage strangers to chat.

 What about branding?

 If you’d like to include the company logo or branding in the event, there are lots of options.
 As an example, you could choose a colour scheme which features your company colours, either as the main element (swagging the entire venue in orange fabric, for example) or an accent (a few orange decorations on the Christmas tree and tables).
 You may also want to commission banners and signs with your company branding, either to direct guests to the right area or decorate the space.
 Photo booth dress-up elements themed with your company colours or branding can be a fun, quirky touch.

-For more suggestions and advice on planning your work Milton Keynes Christmas party at Kents Hill, please contact our events team.
-It’s never too early to book your perfect party venue in Milton Keynes.
+For more suggestions and advice on planning your work Christmas party with The Venues Collection, please contact the events team.